CoEDL/kaldi_helpers/README.md

 ## Tasks
 This library uses the [task](https://taskfile.org) tool to run the more complex processes automatically.
-Once you've set up kadi_helpers, you can run the various pipeline tasks we've developed.
-You can read about these [here](docs/guides/about-the-tasks.md).
+Once you've set up Kaldi Helpers, you can run the various pipeline tasks we've developed.
+You can read about these [here](https://github.com/CoEDL/elpis/wiki/tasks).

 ## Workflow
 <p align="center">